baleada/docs/assets/md/prose/components/section.md

 order: 0
 ---

-`ProseSection`'s root element is just a generic `section`—nothing more, nothing less.
-It comes in handy when you just need to contain a few things in a block-level element, maybe with a few CSS classes tacked on so you can add specific styling.
+`ProseSection`'s root element is just a generic `section`.
+It comes in handy when you need to contain a few things in a block-level element, maybe with a few CSS classes tacked on so you can add specific styling.

 :::
 ## Example